-8.3.1.2 Airborne Infection Isolation Rooms (AIIR) and Protective Environment (PE) Rooms.
+8.1.2 Airborne Infection Isolation Room (AIIR) and Protective Environment (PE) Rooms.
 Entry to these rooms is restricted when the room is in use for an AIIR or PE patient, creating additional obstacles for servicing lighting equipment.
-Luminaire light source selection should maximize source life and provide some form of redundancy to prevent complete failure, which would necessitate moving the patient.
+Luminaire light source selection should maximize lamp life and provide some form of redundancy to prevent complete failure, which would necessitate moving the patient.
 Unlike typical patient rooms, these rooms do not contain family zones and contain vestibule air locks for donning and discarding protective clothing.
-Illumination recommendations found in Annex A, Table A-2, identify these special patient care room types as "Isolation Rooms."
-AllR and PE rooms share many common lighting features but function in distinctly opposite manners.
+Illumination recommendations found in Section 3.3.1, Table 2, identify these special patient care room types as "Isolation Rooms."
+AIIR and PE rooms share many common lighting features but function in distinctly opposite manners, as described below:

-- · Airborne infection isolation rooms (AIIR).
-Airborne infection isolation rooms are used to prevent the spread of airborne infectious diseases to other areas of the healthcare facility.
-Healthcare facilities typically perform an assessment using the standards in the FGI Guidelines4 to determine the number of isolation rooms in various departments and services within the facility.
+- Airborne Infection Isolation Rooms (AIIR): Airborne Infection Isolation Rooms are used to prevent the spread of airborne infectious diseases to other areas of the healthcare facility.
+Healthcare facilities typically perform an assessment using the standards in the FGI Guidelines to determine the number of isolation rooms in various departments and services within the facility.
 Luminaires in isolation rooms need to be sealed to prevent particulate transmission and support the ventilation system's room pressurization and shall have an IEC Ingress Protection rating of IP64 or higher.
 Negative pressurization is maintained in these rooms to prevent airborne contaminants from causing risk to other patients in the area.
 Luminaire housings should be hole-free sealed troffers that maintain a sealed separation between the room and ceiling plenum.
-In addition, for the safety of maintenance personnel, the luminaire doorframe should seal to the luminaire flange, and the lens should be sealed to the doorframe.
-This construction seals the face of the luminaire in the ceiling, preventing infectious pathogens from accumulating within the luminaire, and greatly assists the ventilation system in maintaining the room's negative air pressure. - Protective environment (PE) rooms.
-Protective environment rooms are used for patients with compromised or suppressed immune systems, such as patients who have recently undergone bone marrow transplants.
-Positive pressurization is maintained in these settings to avoid airborne contaminants' entering the room.
+Additionally, for the safety of maintenance personnel, the luminaire doorframe should seal to the fixture flange, and the lens should be sealed to the doorframe.
+This construction seals the face of the luminaire in the ceiling, preventing infectious pathogens from accumulating within the fixture, and greatly assists the ventilation system in maintaining the room's negative air pressure. - Protective Environment (PE) Rooms: Protective Environment rooms are used for patients with compromised or suppressed immune systems, such as patients who have recently undergone bone marrow transplants.
+Positive pressurization is maintained in these settings to avoid airborne contaminants from entering the room.
 Luminaires in these isolation rooms need to be sealed to prevent particulate transmission and support the ventilation system's room pressurization, and therefore shall utilize an IEC Ingress Protection rating of IP64 or higher.
-The luminaire doorframe should seal to the luminaire flange, and the lens should be sealed to the doorframe.
+The luminaire doorframe should seal to the fixture flange, and the lens should be sealed to the doorframe.
 Field applied caulking seals the recessed housing flange to the ceiling, maintaining the integrity of the ceiling separating the room from the plenum.

-Control devices should withstand regular cleaning methods as well as decontamination methods (refer to Section 6.3.3 Room Decontamination Methods).
+Control devices should withstand regular cleaning methods as well as decontamination methods (refer to Section 4.3.3 Room Decontamination Methods).
 Manually operated controls may be preferable over touch screens that may not function when the user is wearing latex gloves.

-8.3.1.3 Critical Care.
+8.1.3 Critical Care.
 Patient rooms in the critical care unit may be specifically designed only for critical care or may be a "swing room" or "acuity adaptable," where the room may be used for a general-care patient or for a critical-care patient, based upon the hospital's use needs.
-Such "swing rooms" should be designed to comply with lighting design considerations for patient rooms in addition to the special requirements identified below that differentiate critical-care patient rooms from standard ones.
+Such "swing rooms" should be designed to comply with lighting design considerations for patient rooms in addition to the special requirements identified below that differentiate Critical Care Patient Rooms from standard ones.